-Capo – a clip that is used in the string plucked instruments for altitude changes building tool by artificial shortening of the length of the vibration of the strings in the correct location on the guitar fretboard near the frets.
+Capo it is a clip that is used in the string plucked instruments for altitude changes building tool by artificial shortening of the length of the vibration of the strings in the correct location on the guitar fretboard near the frets.
 In most instances, players use capos to play the same chord shapes they play without a capo, but at different keys or pitches.
-It's comfortable for the execution of some songs.
+It is comfortable for the execution of some songs.
 Capos can ultimately be used on many stringed instruments: guitars, mandolins, banjos, ukuleles, bouzoukis, etc. When used properly, capos mimic a barre chord finger press across the guitar strings.
-This natural and consistent pressure is critical to ensuring you won’t be sacrificing sound quality for the convenience of quick key changes.
+This natural and consistent pressure is critical to ensuring you will not be sacrificing sound quality for the convenience of quick key changes.
 When you fit your capo correctly by placing it just before the metal fret (on the headstock side), all the open strings will play in a higher pitch – a half step higher on each fret.

 Capos have three main purposes: